 Tennis technique on the forehand and backhand does not need enormous strength; rather, effective tennis technique will yield high outcomes on every stroke.
 Mastering the fundamental principles of groundstroke preparation can help you to hit far better shots on a consistent basis, putting your opponent in jeopardy.

 The second component of tennis technique is crucial for progressing to a higher level of play.
 It is critical to use your entire body rather than simply your arm to hit every shot.
 Learning to include the complete body into every shot will increase the force of every hit in order to produce a genuine weapon.
-Tennis differs from squash and badminton.
+Tennis differs from other sports like squash, football and badminton.

 Position and balance, together with proper tennis technique, are essential; as you understand the game’s principles, you may include new approaches.
 I prefer to follow a vital rule, and the beginning of the rule is crucial.
 This is to “return the ball to the court” and focus on making fewer unforced errors, and then your opponent’s problem becomes your problem.
 You can eventually grow smarter by employing more complex techniques and approaches.